AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 #### Optional setting

 **Enable predator-on-predator hunt check**
-Predators will only attack other predators if their Combat Power is more than **33% higher**.
+Predators will only attack other predators if their Combat Power is more than **33% higher than the other predator's**.

 ---